+&lt;sup>1usually a count of three, the length of the count could be decided by the OC before a competition as long as it's the same length within a sub-league

+&lt;sup>3In previous version of the rules this was "nearest to where it has been taken off, orientated towards the nearest wall.
+Alternatively, the referee may instruct the team to place the robot on the neutral spot on the side of the field currently farthest from the ball, oriented towards the closest wall."

+&lt;sup>4In previous version of the rules this was "five"

-Computers and repair equipment are not permitted in the playing area during gameplay.
-Usually, a team member will need to take the damaged robot to an "approved repair table" near the playing area.4 A referee may permit robot sensor calibration, computers and other tools in the playing area, only for the 5 minutes before the start of each half.
-Reprogramming of robots during the gameplay can only happen when they are out of game (i.e., damaged or out of bounds), or when explicitly allowed by the referee.
+- Computers and repair equipment are not permitted in the playing area during gameplay.
+Usually, a team member will need to take the damaged robot to an "approved repair table" near the playing area.
+A referee may permit robot sensor calibration, computers and other tools in the playing area, only for the 5 minutes before the start of each half.
+Reprogramming of robots during the gameplay can only happen when they are out of game (i.e., damaged or out of bounds), or when explicitly allowed by the referee. - After a robot has been fixed, it will be placed on the unoccupied neutral spot furthest from the ball, facing its own goal.

-After a robot has been fixed, it will be placed on the unoccupied neutral spot nearest to where it has been taken off, and not directly aiming towards the ball5.
-Alternatively, the referee may instruct the team to place the robot on the neutral spot on the side of the field currently farthest from the ball, orientated towards the nearest wall.
 A robot can only be returned to the field if the damage has been repaired.
-If the referee notices that the robot was returned to the field with the same original problem, s/he may ask the robot to be removed, and proceed with the game as if the robot had not been returned.

-Only the referee decides whether a robot is damaged.
-A robot can only be taken off or returned with the referee's permission.

-If both robots from the same team are deemed damaged at kickoff, gameplay will be paused and the remaining team will be awarded 1 goal for every 30 seconds that their opponent's robots remain damaged.
-6

-However, these rules only apply when none of the two robots from the same team were damaged as the result of the opponent team violating the rules.
+If the referee notices that the robot was returned to the field with the same original problem, s/he may ask the robot to be removed, and proceed with the game as if the robot had not been returned. - Only the referee decides whether a robot is damaged.
+A robot can only be taken off or returned with the referee's permission. - 1.11.5 If both robots from the same team are deemed damaged at kickoff, gameplay will be paused and the remaining team will be awarded 1 goal for each elapsed 30 seconds that their opponent's robots remain damaged.
+However, these rules only apply when none of the two robots from the same team were damaged as the result of the opponent team violating the rules. - 1,11.6 Whenever a robot is removed from play, its motors must be turned off.